Alfresco/alfresco-process-application-deployment/README.md

 ### Optional configuration steps for using Volume to get Project files:
 **Note**: This block of steps only relevant if you are using: [example-application-project](https://github.com/Alfresco/example-process-application/tree/master/example-application-project) to fetch project files.
 ```
-1. Once the example-project image is build and push to your faviourat registry, make sure you add the registry-secret for that registry on the namespace you going to deploy this app.
+1. Once the example-project image is build and push to your choice of registry, make sure you add the registry-secret for that registry on the namespace you going to deploy this app.
 2. update values in **value-with-pvc.yaml***
    - registryPullSecrets to pull image for project files
    - applicationVersion - same as passed at the time of creating example-appplicaiton-project image